xkalet07/Digital-electronics-2/Labs/project/README.md

 ### Project objectives

-Create an parking assistant aplication using several ultrasonic sensors HC-SR04.
+Objective is to create an parking assistant aplication using several ultrasonic sensors HC-SR04.
 Implement LCD display showing distance of obstacles in cm, acoustic signaling with different frequencies according to distance, distance indication on LED bar and sending information from the application to the UART.

 ## Hardware description